MeltanoLabs/Singer-Working-Group/proposals/draft/SIPXX - Tap tail extraction mode.md

 To provide a consistent user experience for end-users, time unit based settings are suffixed with their expected unit of time (`_ms`).

+### Which layer(s) of the Singer ecosystem does this proposal directly touch?

+Select all that apply:

+- [ ] Singer Specification - required capabilities and behaviors
+- [x] Singer Specification - optional capabilities and behaviors
+- [x] Singer best practices and other guidance
+- [ ] Singer Working Group - practices and procedures
+- [ ] Singer documentation (Other)

 ## Motivation
 > >